 What causes the hair to be unbalanced?

-- Never using any products with protein ingredients
+- Never use any products with protein ingredients

 - Using too many heavy moisturizing products (such as oils and butters) over a period of time